renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: fit_first boolean or "width" or "height"

-    If true, then the size of the fixed layout is shrunk to be equal with the size of the first item in the layout.
+    If True, then the size of the fixed layout is shrunk to be equal with the size of the first item in the layout.
 If "width", only the width is changed (the fixed will fill the screen vertically).
 Similarly, "height" only changes the height.

 .. style-property:: xfit boolean

-    If true, the size of the fixed layout is shrunk horizontally to match the right side of the rightmost child of the fixed.
+    If True, the size of the fixed layout is shrunk horizontally to match the right side of the rightmost child of the fixed.

 .. style-property:: yfit boolean

-    If true, the size of the fixed layout is shrunk vertically to match the bottom side of the bottommost child of the fixed.
+    If True, the size of the fixed layout is shrunk vertically to match the bottom side of the bottommost child of the fixed.

 .. style-property:: order_reverse boolean

-    If false, the default, the items in the box will be draw first-to-last, with the first item in the box being below the second, and so on.
-If true, this order will be reversed, and the first item in the box will be above all other items in the box.
+    If False, the default, the items in the box will be draw first-to-last, with the first item in the box being below the second, and so on.
+If True, this order will be reversed, and the first item in the box will be above all other items in the box.